aaaathing/my-website-2025/posts/2025-07-25-voxel-game/2025-07-25-voxel-game.md

 It should be moddable and the mods can add new types of materials and behaviors.
 It can also have multiple formats for storing voxels.
 [The perfect voxel engine](https://voxely.net/blog/the-perfect-voxel-engine/) , [Graph of Voxely engine](https://pbs.twimg.com/media/E3KMlbhVgAEacOX?format=jpg)

 It can be done on a gpu which is faster.
 GPUs can run code in parallel (thousands of times at the same time).
-It would be very hard to make this voxel game run on a gpu.
+It would be very hard to make this voxel game run on a gpu, because it would be very hard to implement modifying and checking octrees on the GPU in parallel.
+Fortunately, [Bend](https://github.com/HigherOrderCO) is supposed to make it possible to do recursion and tree data structures on a GPU.
+There is also [Taichi](https://www.taichi-lang.org/).

 [Mar 10 2025](https://thingmaker.us.eu.org/post/?id=m7cllbb5bc9f): Problem: how can a world be simulated if not everything is loaded?
 If everything is loaded, there may not be enough memory.